It gives me great pleasure to present, on behalf of the Board of

 extends several welfare benefits to them and their families by way of

 comprehensive medical care, education, housing and social security.

-revised welfare policies for its employees.
+for further welfare of its employees.

 17. Human Resource Development

-32,923 ONGCians (as on March 31, 2013) dedicated themselves and
+33,988 ONGCians (as on 31st March, 2014) dedicated themselves and

 contributed their efforts towards the excellent performance of your

 numbers with requisite skills-sets were inducted to meet the